richardbr-coder/movieapp-javascript-/README.md

 # movieapp-javascript-
-This a version of TheMoveieDB API

 ![Alt text](img/cover.png?raw=true "Title")

+This is a version of TheMoveieDB API in Javascript